contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/03_turn-spreadsheet-to-api.md

 ![Swagger Try it out button](images/03swagger-try-it-out-button.jpg "Swagger Try it out button")

-Note that any POST requests made to the API will result in new data being created in your Google Spreadsheet.
-Likewise, any data manually inserted via the Google Spreadsheet is visible via the custom web API.
+Note that any POST requests made to the API will result in new data being created in your spreadsheet.
+Likewise, any data manually inserted via the spreadsheet is visible via the custom web API.

 You can also perform simple [filters](/technical-resources/apispark/guide/publish/publish/invocation#filter "filters") on entity properties and [sort](/technical-resources/apispark/guide/publish/publish/invocation#sort "sort") queries on Google Sheets wrapper APIs.